-- Let users choose whether to display the alert. - ✓ Don't display the alert and don't update automatic links. - Don't display the alert but do update automatic links.
+- ✓ Let users choose whether to display the alert or not. - ✓ Don't display the alert and don't update automatic links. - Don't display the alert and update links.

 Using the Formula Error Checker

 Some errors are immediately apparent, such as mismatched parentheses explained earlier.
 Other types of entries are not blatant errors but instead resemble errors.
 In this case, Excel alerts you to the possible problem and lets you choose how to handle it.